Handling of styles and structure indicators for the SAI.

 Provides custom subsets of ScML styles for quick access.
 Scribe recommends using this feature to group less commonly used styles that often occur together in a document.
 For instance, list or copyright styles may not occur frequently enough to justify using keyboard shortcuts to access them.
 Creating style galleries for these subsets eliminates the need to scroll through all the available ScML styles in order to apply the desired style.

-Click Select Style Galleries to see a drop-down with various style gallery tools.
+Click Style Galleries to see a drop-down menu with various tools.

 - Create or Manage Style Galleries: Opens the Manage Style Galleries window, which allows you to create, edit, and delete galleries.